 If you hadn’t noticed, landscapes are a pretty big deal in New Zealand.
 Just another fundamental part of that is some of the wacky and weird rock formations found all over the country.
 We just want to thank Mother Nature for the erosion and weathering it took to create these wonderful photo opportunities.

 Here are some of the best rock formations found in New Zealand.
 Plus, if you like landforms, don’t forget to take a look at: 12 Most Wonderful Waterfalls in New Zealand.

 We are talking the type of perfectly spherical boulders that look like they could chase Indiana Jones!
-Except you don’t have to go scrambling through tombs to find them… The most famous boulders are the Moeraki Boulders in the South Island, but don’t be fooled into thinking they are the only ones – there’s tons!
+Except you don’t have to go scrambling through tombs to find them… The most famous boulders are the Moeraki Boulders on the South Island, but don’t be fooled into thinking they are the only ones – there are tons!

 This spot in Coromandel attracts the masses with its white stone stack, arch and cliffs.
 Cathedral Cove as even made it to the big screen in the Chronicles of Narnia – Prince Caspian and a Macklemore music video.

 Location: Hahei, Coromandel, North Island

 The aptly named Pancake Rocks, indeed look like stacked pancakes.
 Not only that but time your visit to the rocks at high tide to see the blowholes in action.
 Check it out in Punakaiki in the Paparoa National Park.

 Location: Punakaiki, West Coast, South Island